nats-io/natscli/README.md

 |`WorkQueuePolicy`|Messages are kept until they were consumed by any one single observer and then removed|
 |`InterestPolicy`|Messages are kept as long as there are Consumers active for them|

 In all Retention Policies the basic limits apply as upper bounds, these are `MaxMsgs` for how many messages are kept in total, `MaxBytes` for how big the set can be in total and `MaxAge` for what is the oldest message that will be kept.
-These are the only limits in play with `StreamPolicy` retention.
+These are the only limits in play with `LimitsPolicy` retention.

 One can then define additional ways a message may be removed from the Stream earlier than these limits.
 In `WorkQueuePolicy` the messages will be removed as soon as any Consumer received an Acknowledgement.
 In `InterestPolicy` messages will be removed as soon as there are no more Consumers.